|

 November...Anno Domini 1620."

-families as a body politic.
-In eight short sentences it made a covenant with
+their families as a body politic.
+In eight short sentences it made a covenant

-God and each other to found a colony for His glory.
-The eventual outgrowth of
+with God and each other to found a colony for His glory.
+The eventual outgrowth

-this little seed of Christian faith, called the Mayflower Compact, would
+of this little seed of Christian faith, called the Mayflower Compact,

-be the United States Constitution with laws that would ensure
+would be the United States Constitution with laws that would

 These freedoms could only come about because God's